oluc/p-/README.md

 *a simple package manager*

-p- is a simple package manager for Debian based system.
+p- is a simple package manager for Debian based system, like Debain and Ubuntu.
+Technically it is just a wrapper to debian packaging commands.
+It unifies the calls to the various debian packaging commands for the most common tasks.

-Visit the project **home page at http://oluc.github.io/p-**
+Visit the project **home page** at **http://oluc.github.io/p-**

-#### What it does

-Convince me in 5 commands:
+#### What does it do?
+Convince me in 5 commands!

+OK

 ##### The Debian way
     $ apt-cache search         foo                      # apt-cache, apt-get, dpkg, etc.